ernbilen/Data200_Spring23/homework/hw0/data200-hw00.md

     Hello World!

-Now, go ahead and write an python code in the chunk below that prints your favorite movie.
+Now, go ahead and write python code in the chunk below that prints your favorite movie.
 Here is my output:

 <code>My favorite movie is Big Fish!</code>